ag-sanjjeev/Sass-Notes/docs/nesting.md

 To match a selector with outer selector and an element, It is possible with `selector.unify()` function from Sass selector.

+The `selector.unify()` function will returns a selector that matches between two of the selectors intersection.

 ```scss
 @use "sass:selector";